Self-Supervised Discriminative Feature Learning for Deep Multi-View Clustering: The Proposed Method

 Theorem \ref{the:t1} indicates that our method can obtain consistent soft cluster assignments in multiple views.
 Based on this, averaging multiple soft cluster assignments can avoid the interference of a few wrong predictions and achieve the definite clustering predictions of higher confidence.
 Therefore, the final clustering prediction is calculated by

 Considering the diversity of different views, it is unreasonable to expect all views to have consistent predictions for all examples.
 We define the $i$-th example is aligned when $y_i^1=y_i^2=\dots=y_i^V$.
-So, we count the rate of aligned examples in all examples, called ``Aligned Rate'', to determine the stop condition of the model.
-Since it is also an unsupervised process, we can stop training when a high Aligned Rate is achieved to ensure the multi-view clustering consistency.
+Accordingly, we count the rate of aligned examples in all examples, called ``Aligned Rate'', to determine the stop condition of the model.
+Since it is also an unsupervised process, we can stop training when a high Aligned Rate is achieved so as to ensure the multi-view clustering consistency.

-The proposed pipeline is illustrated in Figure \ref{fig:framework}.
+The proposed pipeline is illustrated in Fig. \ref{fig:framework}.
 In conclusion, the multi-view clustering consistency is achieved by setting a unified target distribution.
-Optimizing $\mathcal{L}^v$ only affects the autoencoder and clustering layer of the $v$-th view, thus the optimization of each view's embedded features and cluster centroids is independent for other views.
-As a result, the proposed framework can achieve the clustering consistency of multiple views while preserving their features' diversity.
+As optimizing $\mathcal{L}^v$ only affects the autoencoder and clustering layer of the $v$-th view, the optimization of each view's embedded features and cluster centroids is independent for other views.
+As a result, the proposed framework can achieve the clustering consistency across all views in $\{Q^v\}_{v=1}^V$ while preserving their features' diversity in $\{\pmb{z}^v\}_{v=1}^V$.
+This design is conducive to reduce the negative influence of the views with unclear clustering structures.